aknavj/PTEngine/README.md

 ## Description of Config file

-Planets can or might by modified/added via configuration file, using a following description.
-Before every configuration variable there is a **planet** name tag followed by **[identificator]** which is starting always from 0.
+Planets can or might be modified/added via a configuration file, using the following description.
+Before every configuration variable, there is a **planet** name tag followed by **[identificator]** which is starting always from 0.

-You can just see, edit and playaround with the **"Generator.conf"** file to see what is happening in the application.
+You can just see, edit and play around with the **"Generator.conf"** file to see what is happening in the application.

 ### Example: